Screens

 Colored Rectangles

-Colored rectangles are drawn through a position color shader.
-All fill methods can take in an optional RenderType to specify how the rectangle should be rendered.
-There are three types of colored rectangles that can be drawn.
+to specify how the rectangle should be rendered.
+There are three types of colored rectangles that can be submitted.

 Strings

-Strings are drawn through its Font, typically consisting of their own shaders for normal, see through, and offset mode.
-There are two alignment of strings that can be rendered, each with a back shadow: a left-aligned string (#drawString) and a center-aligned string (#drawCenteredString).
-These both take in the font the string will be rendered in, the string to draw, the x coordinate representing the left or center of the string respectively, the top y coordinate, and the color.
+).
+These both take in the font the string will be rendered in, the string to draw, the X coordinate representing the left or center of the string respectively, the top Y coordinate, and the color.
+The left-aligned strings may also take in whether to draw a drop shadow for the text.

-Strings should typically be passed in as Components as they handle a variety of usecases, including the two other overloads of the method.
+s as they handle a variety of use cases, including the two other overloads of the method.

 Textures